Call4Cloud | MMP-C | Autopilot | Device Preparation

 All quiet on the Intune Detection Rules

-This blog will be no deep dive into a weird issue but more like an explanation of when you want to silently install and uninstall a Win32app in the user context.
+This blog will not be a deep dive into a weird issue but will be more like an explanation of when you want to silently install and uninstall a Win32app in the user context.
 I will show you how to deal with the silent install, Uninstall, Applocker, and dealing with user-based detection rules.

 1. What do we want to accomplish